Ernest Willis

 Ernest Ray Willis (c.
 1945 – January 7, 2021) was an American man who spent 17 years on death row for murder by arson before being exonerated in 2004.

 Convicted of murder after two women died in a fire in his West Texas home, Willis was sentenced to death in 1987.
-In 1991, another person confessed to starting the fire, but this could not be corroborated.
-Subsequent interest in the case led to new investigations into the origin of the fire that determined that there was absolutely no evidence of arson.
+In 1991, another death row inmate, David Martin Long, confessed to starting the fire, but this could not be corroborated.
+However, subsequent interest in the case led to new investigations into the origin of the fire that determined that there was absolutely no evidence of arson.

 Willis's conviction was overturned and he was released from prison in 2004.
-He is believed to be the longest-serving innocent inmate of a death row in the United States.

 Background

 Willis was from New Mexico.
 Before he was 40 years old, he had been divorced several times, and he had back problems that prevented him from working and made him dependent on food stamps.
 He developed an addiction to pain medication, and he had three convictions for driving under the influence.
 Willis had moved to Odessa, Texas, to live with his cousin, Billy Willis.
 They later moved to the town of Iraan, Texas.

 On the night of June 10, 1986, Willis and his cousin Billy came home with two women that they had met that day, Betsy Beleu and Gail Allison.
 Ernest Willis said that he awoke to the smell of smoke around 4:00 a.m. on June 11.
 The Willis cousins were able to make it out of the burning house, but the flames had pushed Willis back when he tried to rescue Beleu and Allison.
 Both women died in the fire.
 Police became suspicious of Ernest, and they arrested him four months later, charging him with murder.

 Willis first raised the suspicions of police with his behavior at the scene of the fire.
 He was smoking as firefighters extinguished the fire, he did not seem to have inhaled much smoke, and his feet were not burned as officers thought they would have been.
 Later, Willis failed a polygraph examination.
 Given that there was only circumstantial evidence, prosecutors were surprised when they were able to secure a capital murder indictment against him.